 Johnson//Becker is aware of numerous incidents involving an Instant Pot, the best-selling brand of electric pressure cooker.

-Questions about an Instant Pot Lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About an Instant Pot Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 If you or a loved one has been injured by a defective Instant Pot pressure cooker, you may want to speak with the lawyers at Johnson//Becker.
 We are actively filing new Instant Pot lawsuits across the country, and you may be entitled to financial compensation for your defective pressure cooker injuries.